The Banquet (1991 film)

-The Banquet, (in Chinese 豪門夜宴) also Party of a Wealthy Family, is a 1991 Hong Kong comedy film.
-It was quickly filmed for a Hong Kong flood relief charity, after the Yangtze River flooded in July of that year, killing over 1,700 people and displacing many more in the eastern and southern regions of mainland China.
+The Banquet (in Chinese 豪門夜宴), also known as Party of a Wealthy Family, is a 1991 Hong Kong comedy film.
+A remake of the 1959 Hong Kong film Feast of a Rich Family, it was quickly filmed for a Hong Kong flood relief charity, after the Yangtze River flooded in July of that year, killing over 1,700 people and displacing many more in the eastern and southern regions of mainland China.

 A large ensemble of actors and crew (including multiple directors and cinematographers) worked on the film, many in supporting roles and cameos.
 The principal star is Eric Tsang.